Riesz networks: scale invariant neural networks in a single forward pass: Riesz transform neural networks

 \subsection{Network design}

 The basic building block of modern CNNs is a sequence of the following operations: batch normalization, spatial convolution (e.g. $3\times3$ or $5\times5$), the Rectified Linear Unit (ReLU) activation function, and Max Pooling.
 Spatial convolutions have by default a limited size of the receptive field and Max Pooling is a downsampling operation performed on a window of fixed size.
 For this reason, these two operations are not scale equivariant and consequently CNNs are sensitive to variations in the scale.
 Hence, among the classical operations, only batch normalization \cite{ioffe15} and ReLU activation preserve scale equivariance.
-To build our neural network from scale invariant transformations, only, we restrict to using batch normalization, ReLUs, and Riesz layers, which serve as a replacement for spatial convolutions.
+To build our neural network from scale equivariant transformations, only, we restrict to using batch normalization, ReLUs, and Riesz layers, which serve as a replacement for spatial convolutions.
 In our setting, Max Pooling can completely be avoided since its main purpose is to combine it with spatial convolutions in cascades to increase the size of the receptive field while reducing the number of parameters.

 Generally, a layer consists of the following sequence of transformations: batch normalization, Riesz layer, and ReLU.
 Batch normalization improves the training capabilites and avoids overfitting, ReLUs introduce non-linearity, and the Riesz layers extract scale equivariant spatial features.
 For every layer, the number of feature channels has to be selected.
-Hence, our network with $K \in \N$ layers can be simply defined by a $K$-tuple specifying the channel sizes e.g. $(c^{(0)}, c^{(1)}, \cdots c^{(K)})$.
+Hence, our network with $K \in \N$ layers can be simply defined by a $(K+2)$-tuple specifying the channel sizes\footnote{Channel dimension $c(0)$ denotes the dimension of input image, e.g. for gray value images $c(0)=1$.
+Channel dimension $c(K+1)$ denotes the dimension of the final output of the network.
+For the crack segmentation, the output map is the binary image, e.g. $c(K+1)=1$.} e.g. $(c^{(0)}, c^{(1)}, \cdots c^{(K)},c^{(K+1)})$.
 The final layer is defined as a linear combination of the features from the previous layer followed by a sigmoid function yielding the desired probability map as output.

 The four layer Riesz network we apply here can be schematically written as $1 \to 16 \to 32 \to 40 \to 48 \to 1$ and has $(1\cdot 5\cdot16+16)+(16\cdot 5\cdot 32+32)+(32\cdot 5\cdot 40+40)+(40\cdot 5\cdot 48+48)+(48\cdot1+1)=18\,825$ trainable parameters.